LibreCAD/docs/ref/coordinates.rst

 ~~~~~

 The *Polar* coordinate system uses one distance and one angle to define a point in a drawing -for example a point in a
-drawing could be 50 < 45, so 50 units long and at an angle of 45 degrees (note the < sign is used for the angle). see
+drawing could be 50 < 45, so 50 units long and at an angle of 45 degrees (note the < sign is used for the angle)as shown here:
-example image below.

 Selection 024.png